 \item \textit{Establishing dependencies}: The confirmation time can be extended by creating a chain of transactions where the inputs spend outputs from other unconfirmed transactions.
 If the initial transactions have low fees or are otherwise delayed, subsequent transactions cannot be confirmed until the earlier ones are processed.

 \end{packeditemize}

-\textbf{Pros and cons.} Transaction pinning can serve several purposes within blockchain networks: (i) Users may intentionally set lower fees for non-urgent transactions to reduce costs; (ii) Users can use transaction pinning to prevent others from fee bumping a transaction~\cite{bicoinop24}, controlling over a reasonably average confirmation time; (iii) In certain multiparty protocols, it can be employed to ensure that transactions adhere to predefined rules or sequences, preventing unauthorized fee modifications.
+\textbf{Pros and cons.} Transaction pinning can serve several legitimate purposes within blockchain networks: (i) Users may intentionally assign low fees to non-urgent transactions in order to reduce costs; (ii) It can be used to prevent external parties from applying fee bumping mechanisms~\cite{bicoinop24}, retaining control over the transaction’s expected confirmation window; (iii) In multiparty protocols, pinning may be employed to enforce a strict transaction sequence, preventing unauthorized modifications to fees or execution order.

 Transaction pinning can also be exploited to execute malicious strategies: (i) It can be used to carry out DoS attacks by flooding the mempool with pinned transactions, causing network congestion; (ii) Delayed confirmations increase the risk of front-running~\cite{daian2020flash}\cite{torres2021frontrunner}, where attackers observe pending transactions and submit their own with higher fees to ensure they are processed first.